Ally McCoist: Personal life

 A lifelong Rangers fan, McCoist attended his first Old Firm fixture as a ten-year-old on 5 May 1973.
 It was Rangers' 3–2 Scottish Cup final victory in front of 122,714 spectators at Hampden Park.

 McCoist's met his first wife, Allison, in 1981.
 They married in 1990 and divorced in 2004.
 The marriage produced three sons.
 He has two more sons with his second wife, Vivien.
 One of his children, Argyll, is a semi-professional footballer who (as of 2025) plays for Drumchapel United.

 In September 1987, McCoist was convicted of assault and fined £150 at Hamilton Sheriff Court.
 This followed an attack on a 19-year-old outside an East Kilbride nightclub in the early hours of 5 December 1986.
 A verdict of not proven was returned against Rangers teammates Ted McMinn and Iain Durrant in relation to the incident.
 McCoist and Durrant were each fined £1,500 by Rangers.
 In 1996, McCoist was convicted of drink driving.

 During the 2014 Scottish independence referendum, McCoist was a supporter of the Better Together campaign against Scottish independence.

 McCoist had an extramarital affair with the actress Patsy Kensit which was cited in divorce proceedings from his first wife.
 It is said the affair developed from a pre-existing friendship when McCoist was in London filming ITV's The Premiership football highlights show.

+McCoist's mother died in September 2022, aged 95.
+When he and his sister were clearing out her house, he discovered his first pair of football boots, from his time at Calderwood Star.

 In November 2024, McCoist revealed he has Dupuytren's contracture, a genetic disorder that causes a person's fingers to bend towards their palm.